cybercore-co-ltd/CC-Yubikey/Readme.md

 - Record `key-ID` to use later in step II, such as follows:
     ![alt text](image-1.png)
     ![alt text](image-2.png)

+- if you lost the `key-ID`,  it is the last 16 digits of the `sec` output of `gpg --list-secret-keys`.

 ### 2. Add Authenticate key:
 Add Authenticate key by following command: